gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 ### Operations Declarations

 The operation declarations file is a way of enabling additional operations in Gaffer.
-By default there are some built in operations already available (the rest API has a get all operations request to see a list), but its likely you might want to enable others or add your own custom ones.
-As the example will load its data from a local CSV file we can activate a couple of additional operations using the following file.
+By default most built-in operations are already available (use `GetAllOperations` or the equivalent REST endpoint to see a list), but it's possible you'll want to enable others or add your own custom ones.
+The example loads its data from a local CSV file, we can activate a couple of additional operations for this using the following file.

 ```json title="operationsDeclarations.json"
 {